frapplecat/moonup/README.md

 * The placeholder text was very faint in some of the fields on the signup page.
 Changed the colour of the placeholder using some code from w3schools. https://www.w3schools.com/howto/howto_css_placeholder.asp

+* Couldn't get signup page to fit neatly on a range of mobile screens.
+I was trying to eliminate the need for much if any scrolling to the footer by using max-width queries.
+Added max-height queries to help resolve it.
+It worked but led to the form position movinga fraction and overlaying the logo slightly.
+Add a small position change to the max-height query in question to compensate.

 <br>
 <br>
 <br>